Jargon buster

 CHAT – Comprehensive Health Assessment Tool.

-Compulsory school age - Broadly speaking, a child from 5 to 16 years old.
-A child is of compulsory school age from the beginning of the term following their 5th birthday until the last Friday of June in the year in which they become 16, provided that their 16th birthday falls before the start of the next school year.
+Compulsory school age – Generally from 5 to 16 years old.
+A child is of compulsory school age from the beginning of the term following their 5th birthday until the last Friday of June in the year in which they become 16, if their 16th birthday falls before the start of the next school year.

-Continuing health care - A package of care that is arranged and funded solely by the NHS for individuals aged 18 and over.
-This care are for those who are not in hospital but have complex ongoing healthcare needs.
+Continuing Health Care (CHC) – A package of health care arranged and funded by the NHS for adults who are not in hospital but have complex ongoing healthcare needs.

 D

-Disabled Students Allowance - Financial support for undergraduate or post-graduate students who have a disability or long-term health condition, mental health condition or specific learning difficulty, which affects their ability to study.
-It can be used to pay for things such as special equipment, a note-taker or transport costs.
+Disabled Students Allowance – Financial support for university students who have a disability, long-term health condition, mental health condition or specific learning difficulty that affects their ability to study.

-Disagreement Resolution - A meeting to resolve a disagreement.
-The discussion is supported by someone who is independent and can be used by parents / carers and young people to try and resolve disagreements with the local authority, schools, colleges or health and social care around the services they provide.
+Disagreement Resolution – A meeting to resolve a disagreement.
+The conversation is supported by someone who is independent and can be used by parents, carers and young people to try to sort out disagreements with the local authority, schools, colleges or health and social care providers.

 E